 Communications & Outreach

-COFI provides a voice for the B.C. interior forest sector by engaging with stakeholders, communities and media to provide current information about the industry.
+COFI provides a voice for the B.C. forest sector by engaging with stakeholders, communities and media to provide current information about the industry.
 Through COFI’s Annual Convention, which hosts the largest gathering of the forest sector in Western Canada, to public and community presentations, as well as COFI’s website and social media, COFI provides up-to-date information about key issues, challenges and opportunities of the B.C. forest sector.

 Government Relations & Policy